The publishing activity of DIAN started in 1987 and has been evolving based on a specific development plan.

 The images have been edited by Professor Eugenia Schneider of the University of Rome.
-We have secured the exclusive right for use of the images by the Italian publishing company, Vision .
+We have secured the exclusive right for use of these images from the Italian publishing company Vision .
 The production of the cards by DIAN is copyrighted.

 COOPERATION WITH ARCHIPELAGOS

 Archipelagos, Institute of Marine Conservation, (www.archipelago.gr) in the course of its research and work for the conservation of natural wealth of the Greek seas, has collected a wealth of photographic material from the unknown wildlife of our seas.
-DIAN has made use of this material in producing the following items:
+DIAN has made use of this material to produce the following items:

-A series of 4 jigsaw puzzles for children up to the age of 6 with images from the Greek seas.
+A series of four jigsaw puzzles for children up to the age of six with images from the Greek seas.
 Each puzzle contains information on the image it displays, in Greek and English.

-A collection of 4 placemats for home use.
+A collection of four placemats for home use.
 They are printed on Polypropylenium using indelible eco-friendly ink.

 Proceeds from the sale of the above, are donated to support the environmental education programmes offered by “Archipelagos Institute” to schools in remote islands.